italiancpp/home/_pages/ milan.md

 - **open doors** at 6:30pm: kickstart the evening with informal networking opportunities
 - **main session** at 7pm: dive into an engaging presentation by our featured speaker
-- **closing** at 8:15-30pm: do pair feedback and get a chance to win our gadgets in the raffle
+- **closing** at 8:15-30pm: give "pair feedback" and get a chance to win our gadgets in the raffle
 - **pizza & networking** after 8:30pm: cap off the night at a local pizzeria with delicious food and more networking fun

-Either italian or english speakers are welcome!
-You decide which language to speak.

 ## Hosting a meetup